optiv/Dent/README.md

 ## More Information
-If you want to learn more about the techniques utlized in this framework please take a look at [blog](place holder)
+If you want to learn more about the techniques utlized in this framework please take a look at this [article](https://www.optiv.com/insights/source-zero/blog/breaking-wdapt-rules-com).
 #

 ## Description